-Policy C-8A: The Town will develop standards in the Land Development Regulations by 2008-2009 to prohibit mining of minerals except as incidental to the development of land for residential or nonresidential purposes.
+Policy C-8A: The Town will prohibit mining of minerals except as incidental to the development of land for residential or nonresidential purposes.

-Policy C-8B: The Town will develop standards in the Land Development Regulations by 2008-2009 to provide drainage regulations for the purpose of preserving soils.
+Policy C-8B: The Town will maintain and enforce drainage regulations for the purpose of preserving soils.